Transition Accelerator

 Selection process and timeline

-Sign up to our project newsletter for regular updates!
+Sign up to our innovation newsletter!

 Subscribe here

-Latest News from the Transition Accelerator
+Latest news from the innovation programme

-About the Transition Accelerator
+About the Local News Accelerator

-What is the Transition Accelerator?
+What is the Accelerator?

 1. The development of a technological or audience-centric product or idea focusing on news gathering, crowd-sourcing revenues, and the creating or distribution of an outlet’s reporting with the goal of revenue diversification and growing audience reach.

-Which activities does the Transition Accelerator include?
+Which activities does the Accelerator include?

-The Transition Accelerator consists of five main activities:
+The Accelerator consists of five main activities:

 • An introductory meeting: Here, all selected participants of the accelerator will exchange information in a video conference about their projects, set and share audience, newsroom and business goals, and meet the accelerator trainers, coaches and other experts.